8 Distilleries You Need to Try in Kansas City

 J. Rieger & Co.
 Distillery

 Originally founded in 1887 in the West Bottoms, J. Rieger & Co. reemerged from the ashes of Prohibition in 2014 with Rieger’s Kansas City Whiskey, a sherry-blended liquor.
-Since then, the nationally lauded company—now based in the East Bottoms—has launched several other products, including gin and vodka, as well as more experimental spirits, such as coffee liquor and Left for Dead, all available at restaurants and bars throughout the metro.
+Since then, the nationally lauded company—now based in the East Bottoms—has launched several other products, including gin and vodka, as well as more experimental spirits, such as coffee liquor and Monogram Whiskey, all available at restaurants and bars throughout the metro.

 Tom’s Town Distilling Company